tosincarik/End-to-End-ETL-ML-PowerBI-using-Microsoft-Fabric/README.md

 ## Project Scope:

 The environment is set up by creating a workspace with the appropriate permissions.
 For this project, we are using a trial license of Microsoft Fabric, which provides access to F64 capacity, ensuring sufficient computing resources for the workload.
+The workspace is named ProjectSpace2

 This project aims to analyze data from Bing by connecting to live data through an API source.
 We set up a connection to the Bing REST API using the copy activity feature of Microsoft Fabric, which provides a fast way of loading data with the highest throughput as it requires no transformation.